Atanasije Ljubojević: Life

 Although after the assembly the state authorities were asked to confirm the bishop's authority in the entire area of Gornja Krajina, Emperor Joseph I recognized his jurisdiction only in the areas of Zrinopolje, Lika and Krbava.
 This called into question the future survival of a single diocese.
 After the bishop's death (1712), at the church people's assembly held in 1713 in Sremski Karlovci, a decision was made to create a special diocese in the area of Gornja Krajina in addition to the diocese that included Zrinopolje, Lika and Krbava, which included the pre-war area.
 Karlovac General.
 Dionisije Ugarković was then elected as the bishop's successor in the first, Kostajnica diocese, and Danilo Ljubotina was elected as the successor in the second, Gornji Karlovac diocese.

 It is assumed that the bishop died in the monastery of Komogovina, where he was probably buried.
-Due to a disagreement over the legacy, the Serbian patriarch Mojsije Rajović posthumously excommunicated Bishop Atanasij, but this decision was revoked and annulled by the patriarch himself shortly after (1714) since all disputed issues had been resolved in the meantime thanks to Krušedol Metropolitan Vikentije Popović-Hadžilavić.
+Due to disagreement over his legacy, the Serbian patriarch Mojsije Rajović posthumously excommunicated him, but this decision was revoked and annulled by the patriarch himself shortly after (1714) since all disputed issues had been resolved in the meantime thanks to Krušedol Metropolitan Vikentije Popović-Hadžilavić.

-Metropolitan Atanasija Ljubojević was one of the most deserving Serbian archbishops from the early modern period.
-The success of his pastoral ministry in various areas that were under Turkish, Venetian and Habsburg rule is a lasting testimony to the national unity of Orthodox Serbs on the Western sides of the renewed Serbian Patriarchate (1557-1766).
+Metropolitan Atanasije Ljubojević was one of the most deserving Serbian archbishops in the early modern period, having had a successful ministry in various areas under Turkish, Venetian and Habsburg rule, a testimony to the unity of Orthodox Serbs in the western side of the renewed Serbian Patriarchate (1557–1766).